vyjal/django-sphinx/README.rst

 	SphinxSearch('index1 index2 index3').query('hello')

 This will return a list of all matches, ordered by weight, from all indexes.
 This performs one SQL query per index with matches in it, as Django's ORM does not support SQL UNION.

+Be aware that making queries in this manner has a couple of gotchas.
+First, you must have globally unique document IDs.
+This is largely taken care of internally by djangosphinx 3.0 with SQL bitwise arithmetic, but just be aware of this inherent limitation of SphinxClient's Query() function when used outside of djangosphinx.

+Second, you must have "homogeneous" index schemas.
+What this means is that the "fields" (not attributes) you perform a search on must have the same name across indexes.
+If these requirement is not met, in the above "SphinxSearch('index1 index2 index3').query('hello')" example the searchable field AND attribute values of the last index (in this case 'index3') will be used for all results, even those from 'index1' and 'index2'.
+The result is that weight, searched field, and attribute values will be completely wrong for all results that aren't from 'index3'.
+In all likelihood, your attributes will be empty, weight will be "100", and you'll just get back document IDs from Sphinx.

+If you intend to use the built in djangosphinx.shortcuts.sphinx_query() function, be aware that it is using this Query() function to perform searches across all of the models that have a SphinxSearch() manager.
+The best way to avoid this issue if you've got a simple schema (i.e. you're searching only one field per index) is to pick an arbitrary name like "text", and in your sql_query, change the field to be searched on to have the name text.
+Example: "SELECT ..., tablename.name as 'text'"".
+Do this for every index, and you can perform Query() searches across them.
+For anything more complex, you're going to have to be creative.

 Config Generation
 -----------------